dtekcth/data101/src/studies/courses.md

 ## Miljö och hållbar utveckling (MHU)

 Similar to MTS courses, you need at least 7.5hp if enrolled at TKDAT or TKITE.

+## Laborations

+## Schedule
+The schedule for your courses can be found on [TimeEdit](https://cloud.timeedit.net/chalmers/web/public/).
+There you can search for the schedule for individual courses, or entire years for the programmes.
+Once you have searched and gotten the schedule for what you were looking for, you can subscribe to said schedule and add it to your own calendar applications, such as Google Calendar.

 [^elective_caveat] There may still be prerequisite requirements.